bibekaryal86/trackcase-spa/README.md

   * https://flatlogic.github.io/react-material-admin-full

-single court case - on forms table client/case has no links single court case - on hearing calendar table, client/case has no links add collections to single case page add task calendar to single case page
+single court case - on forms table client has no links single court case - on hearing calendar table client has no links single court case - only show task calendar for the case or form in the case single form - on task calendar table, client/case not displaying

+add collections to single case page
 When adding stuffs from single stuff page, disable stuff selection for eg: when adding judge from court page, court is selected by default -> now disable it in case of task calendar (which could be form or hearing calendar) -> only allow from the selected case